Fence Replacement Yennora NSW | LAHC Contractor & Property Boundary Upgrade

 Safety and Environment | Quality

-Strict safety protocols were applied throughout the fence replacement NSW works to protect the team plus occupants plus the surrounding area.
-Tree removal plus excavation followed council requirements with controls to reduce dust plus noise plus ecological impact.
+Strict safety protocols were applied throughout the fence replacement NSW works to protect the team, occupants and the surrounding area.
+Tree removal and excavation followed council requirements with controls to reduce dust and noise and ecological impact.
 This approach supported safe property boundary works on an active LAHC site.

-Quality checks covered set out post installation plus concreting plus final fence alignment.
-The new fence was delivered to meet durability expectations plus NSW standards with documented verification.
-As an LAHC contractor SCE Corp focuses on consistent outcomes across property boundary works and every fence replacement NSW project.
+Quality checks covered set out post installation, concreting, and final fence alignment.
+The new fence was delivered to meet durability expectations and NSW standards with documented verification.
+As an LAHC contractor Sydney Contracting Engineers (SCECorp) focuses on consistent outcomes across property boundary works and every fence replacement NSW project.

 We planned access plus work zones to reduce disruption for residents near the site.
 This fence replacement NSW scope improved the street presentation of the property while maintaining safe boundaries during the build.
 The property boundary works were staged to keep the site orderly.